 I lived in Northside, Cincinnati for several years and loved it.
 It’s home to amazing food, creative spaces and a really unique vibe that I don’t think you’ll find elsewhere in Cincinnati.
 There’s so much to see in this neighborhood that I knew I needed to create a Northside Travel Guide.
-Whether you do a mini-staycation or you’re planning a day trip, here’s a guide to all the places to eat, drink and have fun in Northside.

 Where to Have Fun in Northside